 It’s important to get remote onboarding right.
 Not only do the first few weeks set the initial impression for a new hire, but they also create the foundation for team culture and coworker relationships.
 Onboarding is a manager’s first chance to prove why an employee made the right choice joining the company and why they should stick around.
 If done correctly, strong onboarding processes can improve new hire retention by 82% and productivity by 70%.

 Unfortunately, the majority of companies struggle to get remote onboarding right.
 A report by Gallup found that only 12% of employees strongly agree that their organization does a great job at onboarding new hires.
 This report was done in 2017, and we can imagine that the numbers are worse for employees that never get to meet in person.
-With over 49% of HR leaders sharing that they plan to hire more fully remote workers after the pandemic, it’s more important than ever to improve how we welcome new employees.
+With over 49% of HR leaders sharing that they plan to hire more fully remote workers after the pandemic, it’s more important than ever to improve how we welcome new employees, according to Software Advice.

 For the majority of companies, onboarding focuses on learning the ins and outs of a job.
 However, this overlooks the human element of joining a team.
 Just as teammates have to onboard onto the team’s Slack or code stack, they have to onboard onto the team’s relationships and values.